microsoft/Cognitive-Samples-IntelligentKiosk/Documentation/MallKiosk.md

 ![alt text] (https://github.com/Microsoft/Cognitive-Samples-IntelligentKiosk/blob/master/Documentation/Mall.png "Mall Kiosk")

-This page is a simple example of a Mall kiosk that makes product recommendations based on the people in front of the camera and analyzes their reaction to it.
+An  example of a Mall kiosk that makes product recommendations based on the people in front of the camera and analyzes their reaction to it.

 * The workflow starts with a snapshot from the webcam.
 To do that just wait until the target audience is in the frame and click on the Camera button in the camera preview.
 * Depending on the people’s ages and gender (or identity) a recommended product is displayed in the screen.